47degrees/hood/docs/docs/CI/README.md

 **Hood** gives you the ability to integrate the benchmark comparison into your `CI` and integrate the result into a `Github` pull request.

-It provides `compareBenchmarksCI` Gradle task which compares 2 reports from a benchmark and then it creates a new comment with the comparison result in the pull request.
+It provides `compareBenchmarksCI` Gradle task which compares compare a benchmark with a series of benchmarks and then it creates a new comment with the comparison result in the pull request.
 For instance, [look at this comment](https://github.com/47degrees/helios/pull/137#issuecomment-597753181).
 If new commits are added to the same pull request, the comment will be updated with the new comparison result.
+It also adds an status to the pull request.

 The `compareBenchmarksCI` task has parameters in common with the `compareBenchmarks` task:
  - **previousBenchmarkPath**: File with previous or master benchmark location.
 By default: `master.csv`.